 My mom used to serve this roti alongside a variety of delicious curries, stews, and sauteed vegetables during the weekdays.
 I remember the good and bad memories of helping my mom cook this roti.
 The bad memories were of my hands being on fire after clapping the roti, while the good memories consisted of anxiously waiting for the last roti to be done cooking so I could rub some butter on it, watch it melt, and savor the simple flavors in my mouth!
 Whether good or bad memories, the truth is, when I moved away from home and had to cook this roti for myself, it brought a feeling of nostalgia to me, one that always made me remember my mother’s wonderful cooking and how dearly I missed it.
 Here is yet another recipe that has brought me closer to home even though I am hundreds of miles away.
 Enjoy!

 Add one cup of water to knead the dough.
 Knead until the dough forms a smooth ball.
 Do not over knead, if the dough ball is stiff, the roti will be hard.
-The more you knead the more the gluten develops resulting in tough dough.
 Rub some oil on the dough ball and cover with a damp paper towel, this prevents the dough ball from crusting.
-Let the dough sit for about 1 hour at minimum.
+Let the dough sit for about 45 minutes at minimum.

 Prep your work area.
 You will need 1/2 cup flour for dusting, 1/2 cup oil, a brush or spoon to spread the oil, and your rolling pin.